grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-resource-handler.md

 You can then access your resources through the following endpoint: `http://<grafana instance host:port>/api/datasources/uid/<DATASOURCE_IUD>/resources`

-In this example code, `DATASOURCE_ID` is an integer that uniquely identifies your data source.
+In this example code, `DATASOURCE_UID` is the data source unique identifier (UID) that uniquely identifies your data source.

 :::tip